SS Rose Ann: Service life

 In 1890 she was sold to Isabella Mac Callum and then in 1891 to George Nicholson and John Thompson, Liverpool.
 Following their purchase the vessel was re-registered at the Port of Liverpool.
 Her Liverpool registry was closed in August 1892 when she was re-registered in Douglas, Isle of Man.

 Following the loss of the Albatross, she was bought by Robert Knox of Douglas in 1895.
 She was converted to a steam trawler and given the designation DO241.
 The Rose Ann replaced the Albatross, which whilst trawling with the Lady Loch on the Bahama Bank in the early hours of Tuesday 6 November 1894, was run down and sunk by the passenger steamer Duke of Clarence, which was owned by the London & North-western and Lancashire & Yorkshire Railway Company and operated a schedule between Fleetwood and Belfast.

 As a result of the collision, five of the crew of the Albatross were lost, out of a total crew of eight.
 The crew members were: Henry Hudson of South Quay, Douglas, Isle of Man; Richard Gregg originally from Liverpool but who had lived for many years at Well Rd, Douglas; William Daugherty and John Leadbeater, both of Douglas, and Charles Shimmin who was the son of the skipper of the Lady Loch and lived with his parents in Big Well St, Douglas.

 The Rose Ann was purchased in Liverpool and the three surviving crew members were all given positions.
 Edward "Princey" Shimmin was given command, Robert Kelly was appointed second engineer and Thomas Turner was taken on as a deck hand.

 In June 1895 she was hired by the Liverpool Marine Biology Committee for research into the fauna of Liverpool Bay and neighbouring seas.
 She dredged to the west and north-west of Peel and Ballaugh on the North Bank to depths of up to 20 fathoms.

-Rose Ann undertook further work in October of that year when she dredged off Port Erin and along the south-eastern side of the Island, from the Calf of Man to Langness at depths of between 15-20 fathoms.
+Rose Ann undertook further work in October of that year when she dredged off Port Erin and along the south-eastern side of the Island, from the Calf of Man to Langness at depths of between 15 and 20 fathoms.

 She operated two sets of trawling gear which could be worked independently of each other and in terms of size was similar to the Albatross.

 When the Port St Mary Fish Company commenced trading, she was the first vessel chartered to transport fish between their Irish Station and Milford Haven.